circuits/circuits/docs/source/tutorial.rst

 fairly straight forward.

-In circuits, you implement a functional system by implementing smaller functional componnets that interact together to produce more complex behavior.
-For example, Component A might be responsible for doing a set of tasks, while Component B responsible for another set of tasks.
+In circuits, you implement a functional system by implementing smaller functional components that interact together to produce more complex behavior.
+For example, Component A might be responsible for doing a set of tasks, while Component B is responsible for another set of tasks.
 The two components might occasionally communicate some information (*by passing messages/events*) to cooperate accomplishing bigger tasks.
 Designing your system/application this way encourages a decoupled design and components